 - When it is time to loosen a ratchet strap, pull and hold the release handle while you completely open the ratchet.
 The strap will pop loose, and now you can pull the ratchet to loosen the strap.

 - If the strap happens to still be tight, you can simply pull on the loose end of the webbing to help free the mechanism.

 Storing ratchet straps is very easy, and contrary to popular belief you don’t need rubber bands or gear ties to easily do it.
 Storing your ratchet straps is important for their performance and will last longer if you store them properly.
 If the ratchet straps stay out they can rust, the straps can get moldy or wear down.
 To properly store ratchet straps, perform the following steps:

 - With the ratchet strap disassembled, start at the end of the webbing without the hook.
 Roll the webbing up so there is about a 2″ diameter opening in the middle of the webbing.
 An easy way to do this is to simply wrap the webbing around your hand.
 Leave about 8-10″ of strap unrolled.

 - Flatten your roll of webbing.
 With the remaining 8-10″ of webbing (along with the hook) wrap it perpendicularly around the roll of webbing until only the hook and a small amount of webbing remains.
 There should be about a 1/2″ gap on each side of the webbing remain.

 - Take the hook of the strap & hook it through one of the 1/2″ gaps.
 You’ve just figured out how to store ratchet straps without any rubber bands or gear ties!

-- Put the ratchet mechanism & properly rolled webbing into your carry bag that was included with your Vault Cargo Management ratchet straps.
+- Put the ratchet mechanism & properly rolled webbing into your custom carry bag that was included with your Vault Cargo Management ratchet straps.